 Your orthodontist will check if your tooth surface is large enough for lingual brackets and then recommend the best treatment method for you.

 On the whole, lingual braces offer many advantages over conventional orthodontic systems for those who don’t want obvious metal braces.
-To learn if you’re a good candidate for lingual braces, schedule an appointment and meet the doctors at Thurman Orthodontics now!

 Dr. Brian Thurman has spent his entire life enjoying all the beauty that California has to offer.
 A Fresno native, he still escapes to the ocean or the mountains whenever his busy schedule allows.
 Driven by his love for natural beauty, Dr. Thurman enjoys creating beautiful smiles and healthy bites that last a lifetime.
 He is proud to be the only Ivy League trained Orthodontist in the Fresno/Clovis area.